Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-10-feature-ranking_methods.md

 - Particularly useful when hundreds of logged signals contain overlapping information.
 - Eliminates redundant variables that represent the same physical behavior.
-- Helps construct compact and informative feature sets for calibration activities.
 - Reduces engineering effort by focusing on unique contributors to target performance.
-- Effective for battery, thermal, electrical, and powertrain investigations.
-- Enables selection of a high-quality subset of 50–100 features from thousands of recorded signals.

 ### **#5 Random Forest Importance**